 5. Reporting issues and improving policies

-A top-tier chat moderator doesn’t just react to problems as they happen—they also analyze patterns, flag repeat offenders, and suggest ways to make the community better.
-A great moderator doesn’t just enforce the rules—here’s how they help evolve them:
+A top-tier chat moderator doesn’t just react to problems—they also analyze patterns and suggest ways to make the community better.

 Why businesses need chat moderation